solana-labs/solana/docs/src/developing/plugins/accountsdb_plugin.md

 ## Account Selection

-The `accounts_selector` can be used to filter the accounts to persist.
+The `accounts_selector` can be used to filter the accounts that should be persisted.

-For example, one can use the following to persist only the accounts with the Base58 encoded Pubkeys,
+For example, one can use the following to persist only the accounts with particular Base58-encoded Pubkeys,

 ```
     "accounts_selector" : {